How to Survive Having an Internet-Famous Relative

 Kim, mother of Charlotte and Sophie @yin2myyang.

 At the moment I’m kind of their momager.
 Think of me as a mini Kris Jenner.
 I help them with getting product and brands to sponsor them and also help with billing, I also try to keep the peace sometimes cause it’s sisters working together.
 There are times they get really on each other’s nerves.
-Sometimes I do the communicating for them — I’m like Charlotte come down, Sophie come down, it’s just a job, let’s keep focused.
+Sometimes I do the communicating for them — I’m like Charlotte calm down, Sophie calm down, it’s just a job, let’s keep focused.
 Both girls have a different way of approaching this.
 One likes to be very professional about it and one’s more fly by the creative wheel, and that causes a lot of stress.
-Think of me like a human resources department.
-My husband [who used to be a President at Coach] is about to get involved because he recently retired and with that he will bring a whole new aspect to the blog because he will bring his own style of work and his own work ethic which is very high.
-One way that’s happening is he’s suggesting we have more of a more of an on-paper plan.
-I definitely see this as a lifelong career.
-I think eventually they’ll have families and whatnot and I think this is something they can fit into it.
-Creating content just a part of our lives now.